svanderburg/php-sbgallery/README.md

 * Access each album through: `http://localhost/gallery/<albumId>`
 * Access each picture through: `http://localhost/gallery/<albumId>/<pictureId>`

-And we can access CRUD operations (other than reading) by appending a `__operation` request paramer, such as:
+Because the high-level API is also using the `php-sbcrud` framework, we can access CRUD operations (other than reading) by appending a `__operation` request paramer, such as:

 ```
 http://localhost/gallery/myalbum/mypicture?__operation=moveleft_picture